 The manual labor is burdensome and slow for humans, and the complexity makes processing invoices challenging for traditional automation tools.

 Using optical character recognition (OCR) and machine learning (ML) models, RPA can interpret these invoices and pick out key information for processing.
 Occasionally, a robot may not be able to match a particular piece of data to a known data type (like invoice amount).
 Rather than fail the process and make a user review the entire invoice, the unattended robot can signal to a human that input is needed.
-In this a human-in-the-middle scenario, the human can then review and complete the tasks before letting the robot take back over.
+In this a human-in-the-loop (sometimes referred to as "human in the middle") scenario, the human can then review and complete the tasks before letting the robot take back over.

 With this use case in mind, the AP department can implement an automated, unattended robot with a human fail-safe.
 The unattended robot uses OCR to process invoices and upload data to SAP, but if the OCR can’t clearly see a field, the robot can notify users via email that the process needs their verification.
 AP employees only need to step in as necessary, so they can spend their time on more critical tasks, such as budgeting and planning.